To keep up-to-date with Intergroup Relations happenings, please join our Intergroup Relations Alumni Database: www.surveymonkey.com/s/IGRalumni.

 My first year of college was at times rough as I tried to engage friends in conversations around social justice issues and encourage them to think critically about their own position in society in relation to their race, class, gender, or sexual orientation.
 I felt I didn’t have the proper venue to express my frustrations with discrimination, ignorance, or unrecognized privilege, so as soon as I could, I enrolled in Race and Power and by the next spring I was co-facilitating my own race dialogue course, focusing on Multiracial Identity.
-The experience was unbelievably powerful and for the rest of my Skidmore career I looked for ways to stay involved with IGR.
+The experience was unbelievably powerful and for the rest of my Skidmore career I looked for ways to stay involved with Intergroup Relations.

-I began working at the Office of Student Diversity Programs the same year, helping to raise awareness around social justice issues, and became a student assistant for Kristie Ford (Professor of Sociology and Director of IGR), helping with research that related to the successes of the program.
+I began working at the Office of Student Diversity Programs the same year, helping to raise awareness around social justice issues, and became a student assistant for Kristie Ford (Professor of Sociology and Director of Intergroup Relations), helping with research that related to the successes of the program.
 My senior year I wanted to give back and signed up to become the peer mentor for the Scribner Seminar course, Race in the Obama Era.
 Although I wasn’t positive where exactly I wanted to go in life, my role as a co-facilitator during my sophomore year and then as a mentor my senior year led me to pursue education.
 Currently I am an Assistant Director in the Skidmore Admissions office and focus on multicultural recruitment and programming.
 As an admissions counselor, I reach out to all students but try to focus primarily on those students who have not had the proper support, guidance, or privilege in knowing how to navigate the higher education admissions process.
-It was through IGR that I came to learn about the structures of institutional discrimination and now have a much better understanding of the education system and its inequities.
-IGR also taught me the value of effective communication and how to successfully reach out to those students who may otherwise see me as “the other.”
-It is ultimately because of IGR that I am able to identify my own issues with my work in higher education and inspire me to look further into how I can become a better social justice advocate.
+It was through Intergroup Relations that I came to learn about the structures of institutional discrimination and now have a much better understanding of the education system and its inequities.
+Intergroup Relations also taught me the value of effective communication and how to successfully reach out to those students who may otherwise see me as “the other.”
+It is ultimately because of Intergroup Relations that I am able to identify my own issues with my work in higher education and inspire me to look further into how I can become a better social justice advocate.

 Luna Malachowski Bajak